HansiMou/TicTacToe/README.md

 demo site: https://hansimou.github.io/multiplayer-snake/index.html

-- If you’re using a
+- If you’re using a Mac

 If you have XCode (you don’t need to install it), run (and agree to XCode license terms):
 $ sudo xcodebuild -license